 Grenivík is a small fishing village of about 300 inhabitants located in the Eyjafjörður fjord in northern Iceland.
 Its main activity remains fishing, but the village also has a small pharmaceutical industry.
 Given its size and geographical location, Grenivík is a quiet and uncrowded village, but the surrounding countryside is well known for its hiking trails.
 From Grenivík you can reach the Flateyjarskagi Peninsula.

-Mountain Kaldbakur, 1173 meters in height, is right next to the village and will delight fans of walking, as there are several paths leading to the top.
+Mountain Kaldbakur, 1173 meters in height, is right next to the village.
+And will delight fans of walking, as there are several paths leading to the top.
 An easier alternative is the path that leads to Þengilhöfði, a small mountain 260 meters high just south of Grenivík.
-For more challenging alternatives you can go to the top of the Blámannshattur and Laufáshnjúkur mountains that are in the area.
-The ancient sites of Fjörðurnar and Látraströnd, a series of fjords in the region, are also good places to walk, and are becoming more and more popular with travellers looking for a bit of peace away from the most popular tourist sites.
+For more challenging alternatives you can go to the top of the Blámannshattur and Laufáshnjúkur mountains.
+Those are in the area.
+The ancient sites of Fjörðurnar and Látraströnd, a series of fjords in the region.
+Are also good places to walk, and are becoming more and more popular with travellers looking for a bit of peace away from the most popular tourist sites.
 You can avail of the snow cat services of Kaldbasferðir to go to the top of the Kalbakur mountain, and those of Fjörðungar to walk around Fjörðurnar and Látraströnd.

 Near the village of Grenivík, the historic site of Laufás is open to travellers to learn about the Icelandic nineteenth-century lifestyle.
 Several small peat houses have been preserved and transformed into a museum.
 Laufás also has a beautiful little Icelandic chapel, built in 1865.